 Looking for the Cheapest?
 When you're tempted by the cheapest option on the market think about it first - because you really do get what you pay for!
 Without available service, you're really in a tough spot.
 Those problems will keep multiplying.
 Without that warranty, you're left calling around to find a reputable repairman.
 It's highly likely that repair company will ask you for the name of the door manufacturer - and once they find out the door company is no longer in business, they might just run from the mess, leaving you back at square one!
 In today's lawsuit-abundant world, a decent repair company isn't going to run out and assume the liability when the slightest thing goes wrong!
 In the real world, when that original door manufacturer is nowhere to be found, the last person to touch that door could be liable for negligence - and any good repair center knows this!
 Here's the thing: you're not only buying the door, you're buying the odds that the company will stick around for the long haul, ready to service your moving door when you need it most!

-ARE in it for the long haul.
+At Schweiss Doors, we are in it for the long haul.
 We've been around for more than 35 years and we're not going anywhere!
 We're available to service the heck out of your door and we'll always be here when you need us.

 Just remember this: Sure, that door you rely on so much moves great today - but just knowing that, should something ever go wrong, Schweiss Doors will back you up - now that's real peace of mind!
 You shouldn't have to experience that lonely, scary feeling when your door company goes out of business - at Schweiss, we're always here for your commercial door warranty needs.
 ALWAYS!